crate/cratedb-guide/docs/integrate/statsd/tutorial.md

 ## Configure Telegraf

-Configure Telegraf to receive StatsD and to store them in CrateDB, by using the configuration blueprint outlined below, possibly adjusting it to match your environment.
-Store this file under the name `telegraf.conf`.
+Use the configuration blueprint below to configure Telegraf to receive StatsD metrics and store them in CrateDB.
+Adjust the configuration to match your environment and save this file as `telegraf.conf`.

 :::{literalinclude} telegraf.conf
 :::